 The personal review and notification process takes approximately three to ten business days.

-Transfer students are not automatically invited into the Honors Program; if you are a transfer student interested in taking an Honors Program course during your first semester here, you can visit our office after you have met with your advisor during orientation to discuss your options.
+Transfer students are not automatically invited into the Honors Program; if you are a transfer student interested in taking an Honors Program course during your first semester here, you can contact our office when your enrollment window opens to discuss your options.
 Once you are established at CU-Boulder you must maintain a GPA of 3.3 or higher to continue taking our courses.
 Transfer student eligibility during the first semester at CU-Boulder is based on a cumulative GPA of at least 3.3 from a student's previous university.

 CU-Boulder students who have been at the university for at least one full semester and who have a CU-Boulder GPA of 3.3 or higher are automatically considered honors-qualified and may register themselves for one Honors Program course each semester.
 Note that receiving a first-year student invitation from the Honors Program is not a guarantee of eligibility after the first year, and students must maintain a 3.3 or higher CU-Boulder GPA to continue taking Honors Program courses.